Proudly Serving Alberta. Book a FREE call with us.

 Dog Bites/Injuries Lawyers Edmonton

 Being attacked by a dog can be a traumatizing and life-changing event.
-Many victims of dog attacks sustain severe physical and psychological injuries including permanent scarring and disfigurement.
+Many victims of dog attacks sustain severe physical and psychological injuries, including permanent scarring and disfigurement.
 Depending on the breed of dog and the attack victim’s age, dog attacks can be fatal.
 Children between the ages of 5 to 9 years are most commonly victims of dog bites and attacks.

 Fortunately, there is legal recourse available for individuals who have been seriously injured by an incident with a dog.
-If you or a loved one have been injured or attacked by someone else’s dog, contact our Edmonton dog bite injury lawyers for a free initial consultation.
+If you or a loved one has been injured or attacked by someone else’s dog, contact our Edmonton dog bite injury lawyers for a free initial consultation.
 If you haven’t already done so, we recommend you prioritize receiving medical attention immediately for your injuries.

 What is considered a dog bite or dog attack injury in Edmonton?